Uncontested Divorce

 The only exception is if the court is not allowed to deal with the divorce because it does not have jurisdiction.
 This is likely to affect only a handful of cases where the couple does not have sufficient connections to the country, such as not being habitually resident in England and Wales or not being domiciled in this jurisdiction.

-Couples can also apply for a joint Divorce and rather than having an Applicant and a Respondent there will be an Applicant One and an Applicant two.
+Couples can also apply for a joint Divorce and rather than having an Applicant and a Respondent there will be an Applicant One and an Applicant Two.

 What if one party does not want to get divorced?